gretarmark/gretarmark.github.io/_posts/2024-01-28-Batteries.md

 published: true
 ---

-When choosing a battery for some electronic devices, it is crucial to know how to read the imformation given on the various types of batteries out there.
+When choosing a battery for electronic devices, it is crucial to know how to read the information given on the various types of batteries out there.

 Let's say we are going to buy a battery for a drone.
 The given information of the battery in figure 1 below is
 * 4000mAh